An installment loan is a loan where you agree to pay back a set amount each month for the length of the loan.

 People often use unsecured loans for surprise purchases, such as car maintenance or hospital visits.
 In essence, they’re often used for things that, in a better economy, people would have the money to pay for out-of-pocket without it tipping the scales as much.

 Do all installment loans have fixed interest rates?

-Before taking out a loan, be sure to ask the lender which types they offer.
+Before taking out an installment loan, be sure to ask the lender which types they offer.
 They may offer both.

-Often times, loans with variable interest rates will start out at a lower rate than fixed loans.
+Installment loans with variable interest rates will often start at a lower rate than fixed loans.
 But they usually rise enough over the course of the loan that they pretty much equal fixed loans by the time they’re paid off.